 Emergency response training is an essential part of a comprehensive process safety management (PSM) program.
 The OSHA regulations pertain mainly to release of toxic or flammable process material.
 A plant PSM program needs to incorporate plant fire emergency response training.
 The PSM program may also incorporate the EPA risk management program (RMP) to be in compliance all areas of government regulation.

-Emergency response training is essential for the safety and well being of employees and people living near the plant.
+Emergency response training is essential for the safety and well being of employees and people living near plant sites.
 However, it is only a part of a PSM/RMP program to manage emergencies and provide risk management capabilities on the site.
 Process Technical Services has experienced and professionally trained personnel able to manage the development of a combined PSM/RMP program with emergency response procedures and emergency response training for the entire organization.